usmanabdulmajid67/one-world-institute-./README.md

-# Usman A Majid Academy 🌍
+# oneworld institute 🌍

-Welcome to the official repository of **Usman A Majid Academy** – a personal academic website created to share knowledge, educational content, blog posts, and more.
+Welcome to the official repository of **oneworld institute ** – a personal academic website created to share knowledge, educational content, blog posts, and more.

 ## 🌟 Website Link